Mimas christophi

 Mimas christophi, the alder hawkmoth, is a species of moth of the family Sphingidae.

 Distribution

 It is known from the Russian Far East, north-eastern China, South Korea and northern and central Japan.

 Description

 The wingspan is 59–77 mm.
-It is similar to Mimas tiliae but smaller and darker and showing a less extensive variation in forewing colour and pattern.

 Biology

 Adults are on wing from late May to late August in Korea.

 The larvae have been recorded feeding on Alnus hirsute, Tilia, Acer, Ulmus, Salix and Betula in Primorskiy Kray in Russia and Alnus japonica, Quercus dentata, Ulmus davidiana var. japonica and Tilia amurensis in Korea.